Drug Treatment Courts

 WHAT ARE THEY?

 Family Treatment Court is a collaborative effort between the court system and the Department of Social Services (DSS).
 It is for parents who have a case pending with DSS regarding abuse, neglect, or dependency.
 Participants are referred to the program by DSS Social Workers and through Child Planning Conferences.
-They are monitored by a multidisciplinary team consisting of a judge, defense attorney, DSS attorney, treatment provider, guardian ad litem, DSS social worker, and court coordinator.
+They are monitored by a multidisciplinary team consisting of a judge, defense attorney, DSS attorney, treatment provider, guardian ad litem, DSS social worker, court coordinator and court case manager.
 Successful participants enhance their parenting skills and improve the chances of having their parental rights restored.

 Recovery Court is a diversionary court for high-risk individuals who are facing significant terms of incarceration.
 Participants are referred to the program by judges, defense attorneys, and probation officers.
 The monitoring team consists of a judge, defense attorney, prosecutor, treatment provider, probation officer, and court coordinator.
 Successful participants avoid incarceration and reduce the likelihood of recidivism.